-CJC 1245 Case Management: Strategies for Rehabilitation
+CJC 1245 Case Management: Strategies for Rehabilitation 40 hours, 4 credits

 Students will learn how to manage caseloads of clients, document casework, and use strategies for clients' rehabilitation.
 They will learn how to write effective court reports, case entries, recommendations and violation summaries.
 Students will explore client-interview skills and motivation techniques.
 Examination of special populations of diverse clients, such as substance abusers and the mentally ill are reviewed.